Samsung S Pen Pro vs. Fold Edition: Which should you buy?

 |Battery Life||16 days||N/A|

-Thanks to the built-in Bluetooth chip, Samsung is also bringing Air Actions with the S Pen Pro, something that won't be available with the Fold Edition.
+Thanks to the built-in Bluetooth chip, Samsung also included Air Actions with the S Pen Pro, something that won't be available with the Fold Edition.
 With Air Actions, you can actually use the stylus to navigate through different applications, almost acting like a wand for your phone or tablet.

-The S Pen Fold Edition does have another benefit for those who are dead-set on getting the Galaxy Z Fold 3.
-Samsung has released one of the best Galaxy Z Fold 3 cases with the S Pen Folio case.
+The S Pen Fold Edition does have another benefit for those who are dead set on getting the Galaxy Z Fold 3 or Z Fold 4.
+Over the last two foldable iterations, Samsung has released one of the best Galaxy Z Fold cases with the S Pen Folio case.
 This offers a holster for the S Pen Fold Edition that rests along the hinge when the phone is folded.
 But when you're done using it, you actually have somewhere to keep it, without having to throw it in your pocket or bag.
 The convenience factor alone is enough to warrant consideration over the S Pen Pro.

-By this point, you might be asking yourself why the S Pen Fold Edition can only be used with the Z Fold 3.
-This doesn't boil down to just one root cause, but instead is for a few different reasons.
-The first of which is the same reason why you can't use older S Pen models with the Z Fold 3.
+By this point, you might be asking yourself why the S Pen Fold Edition can only be used with the Z Fold 3 or 4.
+This doesn't boil down to just one root cause but instead is for a few different reasons.
+The first of which is the same reason why you can't use older S Pen models with the last two Z Fold models.

 S Pen Pro vs S Pen Fold Edition: Which is the best?